 Are there any other known faults you have found with the 5D Classic?

 Look out for a wobbly flash hot shoe.
 There are very few things I have ever found to be honest.
-Inspect the sensor with a sensor loop carefully because some people scratch the coating when then clean the sensor.
-The sensor fall off problem on the early serial number 0 and 1 cameras.
+Inspect the sensor with a sensor loop carefully because some people scratch the coating when they clean the sensor.
+Check all the buttons, and the most important thing is to get some sort of warranty.

 I have been told that the later serial number 2xx or 3xx cameras are better, is that true?